rejection-free/rejection-free-framework-under-Hint-MLWE/README.md

 Clone the repository
 --------------------

-As our code exploits the actual structure of the code from the [LaZer library](https://github.com/lazer-crypto/lazer), we manage to use and link the github repository from the Library directly in ours.
+As our code exploits the actual structure of the code from the [LaZer library](https://github.com/lazer-crypto/lazer) and from the [LWE-estimator](https://github.com/malb/lattice-estimator). we manage to use and link the github repository from the Library directly in ours.
-Then, in order to have the entire list of files from our code with the [LaZer library](https://github.com/lazer-crypto/lazer), run:
+Then, in order to have the entire list of files from our code with the libraries, run:

 `git clone --recursive git@github.com:rejection-free/rejection-free-framework-under-Hint-MLWE.git`